 - a proposed methodology or research design (e.g., guided reading, participant-observation, survey analysis, ethnographic interviews, library research project, etc.);

-There are several possible outcomes besides approval to work with the advisor of your choice.
-The proposal may be denied because it is not well formulated, or because the faculty member is overcommitted for the semester in question.
-In the latter case, the student may be given the option of working with another faculty member, or may be encouraged to develop their work in the context of ANTH/SOC 226: Research in Sociology and Anthropology.
-Students will be notified of the outcome within two weeks of the end of finals.
+The statement of intent may be denied if the proposal is not well formulated, or if the faculty member is overcommitted for the semester in question.
+In the latter case, students may be given the option of working with another faculty member, or may be encouraged to develop their work in the context of ANTH/SOC 226: Research in Sociology and Anthropology.

-3. Your faculty advisor will request an independent study section from the Registrar, you may then register for your independent study via ISIS.
+3. The faculty advisor will request an independent study section from the Registrar; the student then registers via ISIS.

-5. Meet with the advisor in the first week of the semester to approve the timeline and make an agreement about regular meetings to discuss the work.
-Meeting bi-weekly is common but sometimes meetings are more regular.
-Exact details are left to the students and faculty members involved.
+6. The student meets with the advisor in the first week of the semester to approve the timeline and arrange regular meetings to discuss the work.
+Exact details are left to the student and faculty member involved.

-6. Submit the first full draft to the supervising faculty member in the second to last week of classes at the latest.
-(A complete draft means everything – no holes!! – including references).
+7. The final deadline for submitting first full draft to the supervising faculty member is the second to last week of classes.

 References and Bibliographies